Back to Blog

 Where it falls short:

-- Pricing excludes 95% of practicing attorneys.
+• Pricing excludes most practicing attorneys and is widely criticized as overpriced versus $99–$199 alternatives.
 If you’re not in a firm with 100+ lawyers, you likely can’t get access.

 3. CoCounsel (Thomson Reuters / Casetext) — Best for Legal Research